Compare Medical Assistant Schools and Online Programs

 Top Online Medical Assistant Programs for 2016

 Herzing University is a non-profit higher education institution that offers a range of career-focused online programs and also has 11 campuses in the US.
-Herzing offers onsite and online medical assistant programs: a Diploma in Medical Assisting Services and an Associate and Associate of Applied Science in Medical Assisting Services.
+Herzing offers onsite and online medical assistant programs: a Diploma in Medical Assisting Services and an Associate of Applied Science in Medical Assisting Services.
 The diploma program teaches students the competencies required for entry-level medical assistant jobs.
 It can be completed in 12-16 months.
 The degree program has additional general education courses to the diploma program and takes 20 months to complete but offers most graduates the chance to advance further in their careers.

 Upon completion of their training, graduates of the online Medical Assisting Services programs, as well as those from Herzing’s Kenosha, New Orleans and Toledo campuses, will be able to take the American Medical Technologists’ exam to gain the title of Registered Medical Assistant (RMA).
 Graduates from Herzing University locations where the medical assistant program is accredited by the ABHES or the CAAHEP will be eligible to sit the AAMA exam to be awarded the Certified Medical Assistant (CMA) certification.